AI course builder for instant online courses | HeyGen

 Start from text, slides, PDFs, or a short brief and get polished course modules without cameras or editing.
-HeyGen converts your source material into narrated video lessons, quizzes, captions, and packaged exports so teams and creators deliver training faster.
+HeyGen converts your source material into narrated AI video lessons, quizzes, captions, and packaged exports so teams and creators ship training faster.

 Try our free image to video generator